jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 ```
 1RG
 Creature - Nevron
-Applies powerful to allies — Other nevrons you control get +1/+1.
+Applies powerful to allies — Other Nevron creatures you control get +1/+1.
 Applies rush to allies — Nevrons you control have haste.
 When this creature dies, target opponent creates a Lumina token.
 (It's an artifact with "{T}, Sacrifice this artifact: Scry 1.")